siddhi-io/PySiddhi/docs/index.md

 ## Installation

-PySiddhi4 can be installed using pip.
+PySiddhi can be installed using pip.

 ```
-pip install pysiddhi4
+pip install pysiddhi
 ```

 For detail insulation and prerequisite refer section on [Installation Guide](Installation-Guide).

 ## Quick Demo
-Following is a quick demo of how to use PySiddhi4.
-For comprehensive demo please refer [Quick-Demo-PySiddhi4](Run-PySiddhi4.md)
+Following is a quick demo of how to use PySiddhi.
+For comprehensive demo please refer [Quick-Demo-PySiddhi](Run-PySiddhi.md)

 **Step 1** - Define filter using Siddhi Query.